mbarker84/css-irl/src/pages/debugging-css-grid-part-3-auto-flow-order-and-item-placement.md

 ### grid-auto-flow: dense

 Using the `dense` keyword in addition to `row` or `column` (`row` is the default), we can specify that auto placed items should pack themselves into any available grid cells (including ones preceeding any explicitly placed items).
-This will ensire there are no gaps, even if a placed item has a single value.
+This will ensure there are no gaps, even if an item is placed on only one axis.
 In the above demo you can see how each of the values for `grid-auto-flow` alter the behaviour of the grid.

 ### Order